Captured-Heart/fate_date_demo/README.md

 # Key Features

-1. Google Maps:
+1. Search:

-   - Arranging markers on the map to show the location of the user.
+   - Make a query by either searching the "restaurants" or "cuisine" name

+2. List:

+   - Displayed a list of restaurants from a data (List of Map<String, dynamic>) provided in the documentation  [Json link](drive.google.com/file/d/1uN_gk2oJ5F4JMAsbjThTmER3LffulsZ2/view?usp=sharing)

+3. Theme mode

-   - Added a dark mode skin to the Google map
+   - Light and dark mode feature available

-2. Flutter Animations:

-   - Animated widgets according to the design on Dribbble.
-[Dribble link](https://dribbble.com/shots/23780608-Real-Estate-App)

 ## UI Shots